pallav-jain-au3/chingu-project/README.md

 - The monuments of delhi are displayed in the map at their respective geolocation.

-- Clicking on the Geolocation coordinates launches popup which shows the complete address of the monument and on clicking pop up it open wikipedia page related to that monument..
+- Clicking on the Geolocation coordinates launches popup which shows the complete address of the monument and on clicking pop up it open wikipedia page of that monument..

 - The chart is filterable by name based on the current data set .